 Pathways in Action

-Some 250 school districts in Mo. and Ia. currently use PTR as their Foundational Reading program.
-The success of teaching reading is the teacher knowledge of the reading process (5 components). instructional strategies to teach reading and appropriate interpretation of quarterly and daily assessments so instruction is based on individual needs.
+Some 250 school districts in MO., KS., ID. and IA. currently use PTR as their Foundational Reading program.
+The success of teaching reading is the educator’s knowledge of the reading process (5 components). instructional strategies to teach reading and appropriate interpretation of quarterly and daily assessments so instruction is based on individual needs.
 Research and knowledge should drive instruction.
-References available of teachers and district administration where PTR has made a difference in students learning to read.
+References are available of teachers and district administration where PTR has made a difference in students learning to read.